-If your dog doesn’t get a good introduction to its new doggy door, then it can very easily get a fright and refuse to use the door in the future.
+Training your dog to use its new doggy door can be very fast, but you will need a good strategy.
+If you give a young puppy a fright, they will refuse to use the door in the future.
 Here is how to get it right…

 Picture 1: Use an extra good treat (and a little patience) to lure your dog through the door opening.

-Picture 4: Of course, it is now awkward for your puppy to come through the door from the side, where the flap will need to be lifted, not pushed (because of being lifted up and out to one side).
+Picture 4: Of course, it is now awkward for your puppy to come through the doggy door from the side, where it needs to lift the flap rather than push it (because the flap is lifted up to one side).
 This is actually an important part of the process, because it forces your dog to start maneuvering the flap with its nose.
 It is by trying to squeeze under the flap, that your dog will gain the confidence to push the flap when it is eventually completely closed.